satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 cons:
 * Higher initial starting costs.
 Oil pump needed (though can have much more modest specs), water pump, plate heat exchanger block, then all the same radiator, fan, hoses, etc.
 * Some seasonal water mix adjustments for freezing temps.

+## Material compatibility
+Be sure all components are compatible with the dielectric fluid.
+[Engineered Fluids' Material Compatibility Guide](https://www.engineeredfluids.com/material-compatibility) is a good reference.
+A very short TLDR;
+* Metal: good
+* CPVC good, PVC not good
+* In general, components compatible with hydraulic oils are compatible with dielectric fluids
+* Pump and connectors' o-rings and seals must not be "regular rubber", but of Viton/FMK quality or similar (ref. the above point)

 ## Cooling parameters, data, design considerations